davidsmakerworks/ai-artist/DEVTIPS.md

 The counter `state.daydreams_since_user_prompt` resets to 0 on any user creation.
 So if users interact frequently the emotional state is purely user-driven; the drift path only activates during long idle periods.

 Emotion is injected into both the poet's base prompt and the artist's daydream prompt, but not into the visionary's image prompt.

 ---

+## Joystick Hot-Plug

+The controller is not required at startup. `init_joystick()` sets `state.js` to the first connected device, or `None` if none is found.
+From that point on, `check_for_event()` owns all joystick lifecycle transitions:

+- **`JOYDEVICEADDED`** — creates a new `Joystick(event.device_index)`, initializes it, and stores it in `state.js`.
+Fires for controllers plugged in at any time, including after startup.
+On some platforms it also fires for controllers already connected when the app starts; re-initializing is harmless.
+- **`JOYDEVICEREMOVED`** — clears `state.js = None`.
+This prevents stale `JOYAXISMOTION` events (which may briefly linger after disconnect) from being acted on.

+`state.js` is used inside `check_for_event()` rather than being threaded as a parameter through `wait_for_action()`.
+This keeps the joystick in `AppState` where it belongs as runtime state, and avoids the need for a mutable wrapper or a changed return type on the event functions.

+`js.get_button()` is only called in direct response to a `JOYBUTTONDOWN` event, which cannot fire from a disconnected device, so no exception handling around those calls is needed.

+---